 Dongles can be network locked just like mobile phones and won’t necessarily accept any SIM.
 You can purchase an unlocked dongle, and sometimes unlock them yourself.
 Laptops and tablets are rarely network locked, but you should double check before committing.

 Choosing a SIM-only deal

-PAYG mobile broadband has the obvious advantage of not forcing you into any kind of commitment with the network - if you don’t want to use it just don’t buy a top-up.
-This makes it best infrequent or light use, and provides much greater control over the financial side of things.
+PAYG mobile broadband has the obvious advantage of not forcing you into any kind of commitment - if you don’t want to use it just don’t buy a top-up.
+This makes it best for infrequent or light use, and provides much greater control over the financial side of things.